YK7188/YK_Lab/08-iOS-Enrollment-Apple-Configurator-Intune-Limitations-No-ABM/README.md

 # Method 2 - Direct Enrollment without User Affinity (Unsuccessful)

 Goal: Supervised + No User Affinity + Corporate-owned style enrollment

+- Intended to target kiosk, shared, or other corporate-owned devices that do not have a dedicated user.
+- In this model, the device can be supervised and managed by Intune without requiring Company Portal or user sign-in.

 ## Steps on Intune side